nuwebcomm/templates/README.md

 Please visit our [Department Templates Pattern Library](http://www.northwestern.edu/templates/) (login required) for additional documentation on header lockups, navigation dropdowns, page types, etc.

 **Note:** We are currently not accepting updates via git.
-If you have a submission for us to consider or have an issue with these files, please use the Contact Us link on our Departmental Templates site and we will be in touch.
+If you have a submission for us to consider or have an issue with these files, please use the Contact Us link on our Department Templates site and we will be in touch.